skookie000/control_s/README.md

 D = Save and New
 G = Save and Close.

-Command/Control + Arrow Left/Right to cycle tabs.
+Command/Control + Arrow Left/Right to cycle entry tabs.

 Focuses to first text input on load, and after tab cycle.